pond/dnd/party_ripa/journals/campaign_7/act_2/part_39.md

 # RIPA: Act 2 Part 39
 ## Session 85 (2026-03-10)
-### Pandemonium, Outside Citadel Imprisoning Miska
+### Campaign Day 36, Pandemonium, Outside Citadel Imprisoning Miska

 The battle continues, as the enormous citadel spider continues to retreat, heading away from Penny and towards the "water" / sea / whatever-it-is.